 At Blue Wave Voiceover, we’re focused on elevating authentic voices from the AAPI community to give voice to characters, issues and platforms that are uniquely theirs.

 We’ve started to see an increase in representation in the media landscape as it pertains to stories about and starring Asian-American and Indian-American performers.
 Crazy Rich Asians, the feature film that premiered in 2018 and was directed by Jon M. Chu, highlighted a full cast of Asian American lead performers.
 We’ve also seen television shows breaking through like Nora From Queens starring Awkwafina, Beef starring Steven Yeun and Ali Wong, Kim’s Convenience and Fresh Off The Boat which highlight a uniquely Asian American experience, and films like Shang-Chi and the Legend of Ten Rings features Simu Liu as a Marvel superhero of Asian descent and Minari featuring Steven Yeun as part of telling the story of a unique take on the American Dream.

 Throughout the pandemic in 2020 and beyond, there was a disturbing increase of hate crimes and events targeting the AAPI community – especially the elder AAPI community.
 The racists perpetuating violence and a false narrative blame AAPI people for the chaos we are going through in this situation, building a barrier between us, as well as interrupting many work opportunities.

 We are proud to highlight talented voiceover performers from the AAPI community at Blue Wave Voiceover and are thrilled to have such talented voice actors on our team.
-If you are looking for an Asian-American or Indian-American voice performer to authentically represent their community in your creative, look no further than Brent Mukai, Trecia Lovering, June Yoon, Sura Siu, Anjali Kunapeneni, Evan Widjaja, Danish Farooqui, Mark Lee, or Cherie B. Tay, or Kabir Singh.
-The men and women on our roster offer such a wide range within their craft and are highly adaptable to settings that allow for a variety of performances and perspectives.
+If you are looking for an Asian-American or Indian-American voice performer to authentically represent their community in your creative, look no further than Brent Mukai, Trecia Lovering, June Yoon, Sura Siu, Anjali Kunapeneni, Evan Widjaja, Danish Farooqui, Mark Lee, or Cherie B. Tay.

 You’ve probably heard on more than one occasion that Asian and South Asian cultures predate American culture by millennia.
 As Americans, we’ve taken on aspects from their cultures that include exploring spirituality, our bodies, and our emotions.
 It’s just as important for us to highlight, promote, recognize and give credence to their cultures without appropriating or whitewashing their stories and narratives.